-MGA 460 Research Methodology in Multimedia and Graphic Arts The aim of this course is to familiarize students with the procedures and necessarv techniques for the elaboration of the research projects on the disciplines of multimedia graphic arts.
-This module includes the following sessions: types of research, research disciplines in multimedia and graphic arts, research topics' selection criteria, programming and management of the research project, literature data collection review. analysis, development/design of deliverables. outcomes presentation, preparation of reports and articles, and evaluation of research projects.
+MGA 460 Research Methodology in Multimedia and Graphic Arts

+The aim of this course is to familiarize students with the procedures and necessarv techniques for the elaboration of the research projects on the disciplines of multimedia and graphic arts.
+This module includes the following sessions: types of research, research disciplines in multimedia and graphic arts, research topics' selection criteria, programming and management of the research project, literature review. data collection analysis, development/design of deliverables. outcomes preparation presentation, reports and articles, and evaluation of research projects.
 As part of the course, students are expected to prepare a research proposal on their dissertation.